felipeek/dt-sgim/README.md

 To use this tool, you must provide a geometry image.
 They are represented as `.gim` files with the following format, in order:

-- Image Width (4 bytes) - int
+- Image Width: 4-bytes integer
-- Image Height (4 bytes) - int
+- Image Height: 4-bytes integer
-- Image Data (Image Width * Image Height * 3 (channels) * 4 bytes) - float

-Note that each pixel of the image is represented by 3 channels (R, G, B), each one represented by a floating point number of 4 bytes.
+- Image Data: each pixel is represented as a 3-channel 4-byte float (RGB), totalizing 12 bytes per pixel.
+Total data size is (width * height * 3 (channels) * 4) bytes.

-A set of example geometry images can be downloaded [here](https://drive.google.com/open?id=1WhLlYtdOW1U3c6WDZaM5dkaWJcE5KFs3).
+A set of example geometry images are available in the res/ folder.

 To open the application, simply run: